phoebe-project/phoebe-project.org/README.md

 # phoebe-project.org

-phoebe-project.org is a single-page ReactJS website, with documentation content dynamically pulled and rendered from the [phoebe2-docs repository](http://github.com/phoebe-project/phoebe2-docs).
+phoebe-project.org is a single-page ReactJS website, with content dynamically pulled and rendered from the [phoebe2-docs repository](http://github.com/phoebe-project/phoebe2-docs).

 ## Dependencies